 - A BBT chart or Fertility/Period Tracker App.
 You can download BBT charts off the internet for free but I find logging my BBT on my phone first thing in the morning much easier – no need to hunt for a pen!
 Again, you will need to find an app that allows you to log your temperature to 2 decimal places.
 I used to use the free app Clue – but then I had my copper coil removed so wanted something that specifically designed to be an effective contraceptive tool so I now use Natural Cycles and LOVE IT – you can read more about how it compares to the pill, IUD and condoms here!
 You can get a 30 day free trial by signing up on their website and save 10% on the yearly package when you shop via this link here.

 Happy Charting!
-Let me know your thoughts on BBT in the comments below.
+Let me know your thoughts on basal body temperature in the comments below.
 Have you discovered any interesting patterns to your cycle through BBT charting?